Forty Martyrs of England and Wales: Canonization process

 Following beatifications between 1886 and 1929, there were already numerous martyrs from England and Wales recognised with the rank of Blessed.
 The bishops of the province identified a list of 40 further names; reasons given for the choice of those particular names include a spread of social status, religious rank, geographical spread and the pre-existence of popular devotion.
 The list of names was submitted to Rome in December 1960.
 In the case of a martyr, a miracle is not required.
-For a martyr, the Pope has only to make a declaration of martyrdom, which is a certification that the Venerable died voluntarily as a witness of the Faith or in an act of heroic charity for others.
+For a martyr, the Pope has only to make a declaration of martyrdom, which is a certification that the Venerable died voluntarily as a witness of the Catholic faith or in an act of heroic charity for others.

 The Archbishop of Westminster, then Cardinal William Godfrey, sent a description of 24 seemingly miraculous cases to the Sacred Congregation.
-Out of 20 candidate cases for recognition as answered prayers, the alleged cure of a young mother from a malignant tumor was selected as the clearest case.
+Out of 20 candidate cases for recognition as answered prayers, the alleged cure of a young mother from a malignant tumour was selected as the clearest case.
 In light of the fact that Thomas More and John Fisher, belonging to the same group of Martyrs, had been canonized with a dispensation from miracles, Pope Paul VI, after discussions with the Sacred Congregation for the Causes of Saints, considered that it was possible to proceed with the Canonization on the basis of one miracle.

 Pope Paul VI granted permission for the whole group of 40 names to be recognised as saints on the strength of this one miracle.
 The canonization ceremony took place in Rome on 25 October 1970.